 Finally, here is something a little more out of the box- an online community working to support people in reaching their goals.
 It is a bit out there for some- and perfect for others. http://www.cocreatingourreality.com/

 One final note: When you are stressed or anxious, you do whatever you can do start to feel better in the moment.
 Sometimes that can be a glass of wine, skipping a meal, spending a night in alone, eating a huge meal, getting high, or gambling with some friends.
 Unfortunately, what starts out as no big deal can sometimes mushroom and start to ADD to your stress level!
 If you have a coping strategy that has gotten out of control and is taking over your life- it isn't always justc as simple as "stopping."
-If you are stuk in a negative pattern or need some extra help with the destressing process, give me a call at (209) 602-1513 for your free 15 minute phone consultation.
+If you are stuk in a negative pattern or need some extra help with the destressing process, give our office a call at (209) 602-1513 for your free 15 minute phone consultation.

 Feeling stressed just reading this page?
 Check out the video below!